Erich von Falkenhayn: 1915

 A Breakthrough Army (Durchbruchsarmee) for an offensive down the Somme river valley, consisting of nine new divisions, was formed in the first quarter of 1915 but three divisions were not ready in time.
-The new army was transferred to the Eastern Front and was re-named the 11th Army.
+The new army was transferred to the Eastern Front and was renamed the 11th Army.
 The army had success during the Second Battle of the Masurian Lakes but raising divisions was difficult because of the shortage of junior officers and equipment.

 Falkenhayn found that the Die Fliegertruppen des deutschen Kaiserreiches (Imperial German Flying Corps, Die Fliegertruppe), needed to be expanded.
 Falkenhayn noticed that the scepticism of the Ministry of War to airships, was justified.
 He tried to use the airships and develop rapidly the air force.
 Wild von Hohenborn was appointed minister of war and on 20 January 1915, Falkenhayn was promoted to General der Infanterie.
 As the chief of staff, Falkenhayn had many enemies because of his strategic thinking but he had Franz Conrad von Hötzendorf, chief of staff of the Austro-Hungarian Army, as his uneasy ally.
 They differed on war aims; Hötzendorf wanting a war against Russia, Falkenhayn against France.
 Falkenhayn attempted to keep Italy out of the war but failed.
 Attacks on the Eastern front to support the Austrians, such as the Gorlice–Tarnów Offensive, caused the Russians to evacuate Russian Poland and then to retreat deeper into the Russian interior.

 On 8 September 1915, Falkenhayn signed a military convention with Conrad von Hötzendorf, which called for an immediate attack on Serbia.
 In the fall of 1915, Falkenhayn launched an attack against Serbia.
 Late in the year the favourable situation gave Falkenhayn hope to achieving peace in the east.
 Falkenhayn preferred to conduct an offensive strategy on the Western Front, while conducting a limited campaign in the east; he hoped that Russia could be persuaded to accept a separate peace.
 Hindenburg and Ludendorff opposed this policy and wanted the main offensive effort to be in the east.
 Falkenhayn tried to weaken the French and British with renewed attacks and unrestricted submarine warfare.
 According to Admiral Reinhard Scheer, Falkenhayn was an advocate of submarine warfare because countering Britain was an important war aim but this was opposed by Bethmann Hollweg.